Non-stable K_1-functors of multiloop groups: Introduction

-is called the non-stable $K_1$-functor associated to $G$~\cite{Stein,HV,W10}, or the Whitehead group of $G$~\cite{Abe,Gil,ChGP-Wh}.
+is called the non-stable $K_1$-functor associated to $G$ and $P$~\cite{Stein,HV,W10}.
+When $G(R)/E_P(R)$ is a group, it is also sometimes denoted by $W_P(R,G)$ and called the Whitehead group of $G$~\cite{Abe,Gil,ChGP-Wh}.
 Both names go back to Bass' founding paper~\cite{Bass}, where the case $G=\GL_n$ was considered.
 We prefer the name "non-stable $K_1$-functor"{} over "Whitehead group"{}, since it suggests the existence of other non-stable $K$-functors.
 Indeed, as a functor on the category of smooth algebras over a field, the non-stable $K_1$-functor coincides with the first of non-stable Karoubi--Villamayor $K$-functors in the sense of J.F.
 Jardine~\cite{J}, see~\cite{W10,St-poly}.

-It is known that if $R$ is a semilocal ring, or if every semisimple normal subgroup of $G$ contains $(\Gm)^2$ locally in Zariski topology on $\Spec R$, then $E_P(R)$ is independent of the choice of $P$~\cite{SGA3,PS}, and in this case $P$ is omitted from the notation.
-In particular, we write $K_1^G$ instead of $K_1^{G,P}$.
+It is known that $K_1^{G,P}(R)$ is a group, and independent of the choice of $P$, if $R$ is a semilocal ring, or if every semisimple normal subgroup of $G$ contains $(\Gm)^2$ locally in Zariski topology on $\Spec R$~\cite{SGA3,Sus,PS} (see also~\S~\ref{sec:prel}).
+In this case $P$ is omitted from the notation, i.e. we write $K_1^G$ instead of $K_1^{G,P}$.

-If $R=k$ is a field, the group $K_1^G(k)=G(k)^+$ was systematically studied since 1960s in relation to the Kneser-Tits problem~\cite{Tits}, see the excellent survey~\cite{Gil}.
-In particular, if $G$ is simple and simply connected, this group is known to be torsion, trivial in many cases (e.g. if $G$ is $k$-rational), and abelian except possibly for some groups of type $E_8$.
+If $R=k$ is a field, the group $K_1^G(k)=G(k)/G(k)^+$ was systematically studied since 1960s in relation to the Kneser-Tits problem~\cite{Tits}, see the excellent survey~\cite{Gil}.
+In particular, if $G$ is simple and simply connected, this group is known to be torsion, trivial in many cases (e.g. if $G$ is $k$-rational), and abelian except possibly for some groups of type $E_8$~\cite{ChM-su,Gil}.
 The situation for arbitrary commutative rings is much less clear.
 The next simplest case seems to be the one of polynomial rings over a field $k$.
 It is known that if $G$ is "constant"{}, i.e. defined over $k$, then $K_1^G(k[x])=K_1^G(k)$~\cite{M}, and if, moreover, every semisimple normal subgroup of $G$ contains $(\Gm)^2$, then for any $n\ge 1$~\cite{Sus,Abe,St-poly}.
 If $G$ is simply connected, then also for any $n\ge 1$~\cite{Sus,St-poly}.

 The non-constant case, where $G$ is defined over the polynomial ring itself, is not so well understood.
 However, recently, significant progress was made by V. Chernousov, P. Gille, and A. Pianzola in the case of a Laurent polynomial ring~\cite{ChGP-conj,ChGP-Wh}.
 Their work is motivated by applications to the theory of infinite-dimensional Lie algebras, namely, to classification and conjugacy problems for extended affine Lie algebras (EALAs), which are higher nullity generalizations of affine Kac-Moody algebras~\cite{AABGP}.
 Any EALA can be reconstructed from its centerless core, which is a Lie torus in the sense of~\cite{Y,N}, while the Realization theorem~\cite[Theorem 3.3.1]{ABFP} implies that all Lie tori, except for just one class called quantum tori, are Lie algebras of some isotropic adjoint simple group schemes over $k[x_1^{\pm 1},\ldots,x_n^{\pm 1}]$ (see \S~\ref{sec:Lie} for details).